 A big part of my excitement about finally reaching Thailand on my trip around the world was the chance to see Alex Garland's inspiration for “The Beach,” a book I'd read in China before arriving, though it was the movie that had inspired me first.

-Everything was included, from the boat transport out to the park, to our bodybuilder-of-an-Aussie kayak guide who took us around the rocky islands.
+Everything was included, from the boat transport to the park to our bodybuilder-of-an-Aussie kayak guide who took us around the rocky islands.

 Koh Samui may have been an island of firsts for me, but I would go on to visit five more Thai islands before my visas ran out.

 Each island, and often each unique beach within the islands, lead me to many more firsts.
 But I'll save those stories for another day.